Start from US$

 |No. of people||Price Per Person|

 The Mardi Himal is recently open Tea House trekking destinations in Annapurna, travelers who would like to experience the splendor of solitary snow capped peaks and excellent cultural experiences at Machhapuchhare base camp.
+This is one of the best trips of Nepal to access highest elevation in shortest walk.
 The name of the Mardi Himal comes from the long rising ridged summit, which part of the southwestern lower slope of the triangular skyline Mt.
 Machhapuchhare (6,993m).
 The mountain possesses twin peaks - hence its name, Machhapuchhare, which in English means "fish tail".

 The first part of Mardi Himal Trek trail goes to through dense pine, juniper, and rhododendron forest with raging rivers in the background.
 Then a different route takes us steeply down to the upper Mardi Khola.
 The stream has previously been the ice and the snow of the Mardi Himal.
 It offers you isolation and is still far enough away from other populated trekking routes.
 This trek tends to take on the moods of the warm valleys with kind hearted friendly people.
 The trail goes along the bank of the Mardi Khola from the idyllic Nepali hillside villages through the lovely rice terraces and unique traditional villages.
 The trail to Mardi Himal ascends through the forest with a variety of wildlife up to the Mardi Himal Base Camp (4,500 m).
 If you already visited Annapurna Base Camp; then you will be wondering ABC scenery just below from here.
 It offers views of the hillock of Mardi Himal (5,588m) and the Mt.
 Annapurna massif.
 Around these appears a majestic grouping of mountains in the central Himalayan that includes most amazing close up views of 5 of the 14 highest mountains in the world.
 The highest accommodation of Mardi Himal is at 3,580 meters.
 Since 2011 this trip has opened, then several tea houses have built now a day, where you can sleep and having meal.

 The Annapurna Mardi Himal Trek is perhaps the least visited trekking area among all trekking routes and offers the opportunity of an excellent cultural experience alongside the adventure of making it to Machhapuchhare base camp.
 The Mardi Himal Tea House trek, also known as the Machhapuchhare trek, is one of the better ecotourism trekking destinations in the Nepali Himalayas.
+As this is recently open Tea house trek in Annapurna, the nature and surrounded atmosphere is away from cloud of tourist.
+This is virgin tea house trek.
 This trek allows the opportunity to escape Nepal’s tourist trails to venture in to the deep forests and travel the high alpine pastures on edge of the Annapurna Himalayas.
-Normally this trip starts from Phedi or Kande then through the Dhampus, Pothana, Deurali, Pritam Deurali then Mardi Himal Base Camp.
+Normally this trip starts from Phedi or Kande then through the Dhampus, Pothana, Deurali, Pritam Deurali, Forest Camp then Mardi Himal Base Camp.
+And back to through the Siding most popular for Eco-Trekking Trail known as Lwang Glalel Eco-Trekking visit Lwang and Glalel Village.
 It can do at list in 6 days from Pokhara but if you like to extend then, you can combine with Ghandruk or Pun Hill depends on your choice and requirements.

 The Mardi Himal trekking is a highly recommended as short trek which can be arranged throughout the whole year.
 But mid of September early December is best time at autumn and March-April –May are best time during spring.
 While trekking at raining time you need to be careful with leeches.
 It would be our great pleasure to make your holidays more enjoyable and relaxing through the service of our experienced and friendly staff.
 Nepal Mother House Treks organizes all itineraries according to our client’s holiday schedule and interest.
 Therefore every itinerary is customizable.

-Day 02:Trekking preparation and permit paper work day.
+Day 01:Arrive at Kathmandu (1350m), transfer to the Hotel. & trek preparation and permit paper work day.

-Day 14:Drive back to Kathmandu early in the morning by Tourist Bus - 6 to 7 hours
+Day 09:Drive back to Kathmandu early in the morning by Tourist Bus - 6 to 7 hours

 If you do not need porter for the trip, the trekking cost will be reducing from the original price.
 Nepal Mother House gives you some clue to make less cost for the Solo traveler also.
 Please contact us in our email for more details with your requirements.